 Cabin fever is a mental state mostly caused by isolation when living in a remote location.
 It hits when you’re stuck indoors for an extended period of time.
 In extremely cold temperatures like we often have in Canada you don’t go outside more than you have to, and too much time spent indoors can have an impact on your moods.

-You know that cabin fever has struck when you start feeling irritable, cranky, unmotivated, and restless and down in the dumps during the bone-chilling days and long, dull nights of winter.
+You know that cabin fever has struck when you start feeling irritable, cranky, unmotivated, restless and down in the dumps during the bone-chilling days and long, dull nights of winter.
 If Cabin Fever has caught up with you, you better make some changes and efforts in your daily routine to relieve the wish to stay under warm covers until spring.

 What else is Cabin Fever

 The term Cabin Fewer has been used by many brands, from movie production companies to small businesses.
-From its distinct meaning of state of mind when living in isolation and feeling stuck it has become to be a folks term.
+From its distinct meaning of the state of mind when living in isolation and feeling stuck it has become to be a folks term.

 Just to name a few: